Reebok One Cushion Review Facts

 The Reebok One Cushion is designed with a 100% seamless Smooth Fuse fabric upper.
 The upper is the softest part of the shoe.
 The upper is designed to work concurrently with the three midsole zones.
 The closed mesh material and heel counter featured in the Contact Zone give runners a locked heel fit.
 The lightweight mesh and lace overlays secure the runner’s foot in place in the Midstance Zone.
 However, wearers did not like the free-moving tongue because it was more difficult to adjust the fit than a shoe with an attached tongue.
 The lightweight and breathable mesh material used throughout the Propulsive Zone offers the runner’s foot maximum freedom and elasticity.
 The lining of the Reebok One Cushion is made of seamless breathable mesh and features a fabric sockliner.
 Also, the padded heel collar and tongue give runners a tighter fit.
 A few reviewers did comment about the thinness of the laces and found it difficult to get a good fit through the upper.

 The Reebok One Cushion features mesh material in the upper for breathability.
-Runners liked the liked the lightweight mesh feeling in the forefoot.
+Runners liked the lightweight mesh feeling in the forefoot.
 The interior sockliner is also made of a breathable material.

 inserts to improve the comfort and provide extra arch support.